frca1958/frca1958.github.io/_posts/2018-05-26-Installing-VM.md

 I copied some keys and configurations from another vm using mc (sftp facility).
 Same for git configuration and some aliases.

-### Some configuation changes

-The system default PATH is set in /etc/environment.
-I remove the games stuff from it.
-F10 in LxTerminal interferes with mc, so turn it off.
-I use skin=darkfar in ~/.config/mc/ini to improve colors in console.

 ### Some strange problems and some solutions